HuiqingSun/SAS_Code_Writing_Samples/README.md

 %put _user_;
 ```

-### Use CALL SYMPUTX to create a macro variable to use
+### Use CALL SYMPUTX to create a series of macro variables to use

 This example creates three macro variables.
 The macro variable Csrname records the
 value of the DATA step variable Course_title.
 The macro variable date records the value